ISO 9001:2015 Quality Management System Advisory Services

 c) Provide appropriate training and awareness for all parties that have an impact on the effectiveness of the organization.

-d) Update the existing quality management system (QMS) to meet the revised requirements and provide verification of effectiveness.
+d) Update the existing quality management system (QMS) to meet the requirements and provide verification of effectiveness.

 e) Where applicable, liaise with their Certification Body for transition arrangements.